PyGreSQL/PyGreSQL/docs/contents/pg/large_objects.rst

 :class:`Connection` instances do, thus only keeping significant parameters in function calls.
-The :class:`LargeObject` instance keeps a reference to the :class:`Connection` object used for its creation, sending requests though with its parameters.
+The :class:`LargeObject` instance keeps a reference to the :class:`Connection` object used for its creation, sending requests through with its parameters.
 Any modification other than dereferencing the :class:`Connection` object will thus affect the :class:`LargeObject` instance.
 Dereferencing the initial :class:`Connection` object is not a problem since Python won't deallocate it before the :class:`LargeObject` instance